-Benefits/Advantages Costs/Disadvantages Implements Our Space 2018-2048 Greater Christchurch Settlement Pattern Update and the associated changes to the Canterbury Regional Policy Statement Implements the National Policy Statement on Urban Development Capacity The area is not dependent on the development of other land to provide access or infrastructure, such as stormwater disposal.
+Benefits/Advantages Costs/Disadvantages Implements Our Space 2018-2048 Greater Christophysish Sottlement Battern Undeter , , , Christchurch Settlement Pattern Update and the associated changes to the Change in character of the area from rural to residential.
+Canterbury Regional Policy Statement Increase in traffic generated within and

+Benefits/Advantages Costs/Disadvantages Implements the National Policy Statement around Rolleston. on Urban Development Capacity Does not take into account other land that The area is not dependent on the may be suitable to provide for growth development of other land to provide access or infrastructure, such as stormwater disposal.
 Provides an alternative for prospective purchasers of residential allotments within Selwyn District and elsewhere.
 Economic benefit to Council from larger rating base through additional properties being added upon subdivision, and the payment of development contributions for new infrastructure (e.g. Eastern Selwyn Sewerage Scheme).
 Provides long-term certainty for both the developer and potential purchasers as to the use of the land.
 Supports existing Council reticulated services, e.g. sewer system and water supply.
 Costs of assessments and development of ODPs fall on the developer, not the Council.
-Loss of rural land for productive purposes.
-Change in character of the area from rural to residential.
-Increase in traffic generated within and around Rolleston.
-Does not take into account other land that may be suitable to provide for growth